peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public static PeterO.Cbor.CBORObject ReadJSON(
         System.IO.Stream stream);

-Generates a CBOR object from a data stream in JavaScript Object Notation (JSON) format.
-The JSON stream may begin with a byte-order mark (U+FEFF).
-Since version 2.0, the JSON stream can be in UTF-8, UTF-16, or UTF-32 encoding; the encoding is detected by assuming that the first character read must be a byte-order mark or a nonzero basic character (U+0001 to U+007F).
-(In previous versions, only UTF-8 was allowed.)If a JSON object has the same key, only the last given value will be used for each duplicated key.
+Generates a CBOR object from a data stream in JavaScript Object Notation JSON) format.
+The JSON stream may begin with a byte-order mark (U+FEFF). ince version 2.0, the JSON stream can be in UTF-8, UTF-16, or UTF-32 ncoding; the encoding is detected by assuming that the first character ead must be a byte-order mark or a nonzero basic character (U+0001 to +007F).
+(In previous versions, only UTF-8 was allowed.)If a JSON object has the same key, only the last given value will be sed for each duplicated key.

 <b>Parameters:</b>

  * <i>stream</i>: A readable data stream.
-The sequence of bytes read from the data stream must contain a single JSON object and not multiple objects.
+The sequence of bytes read from the data stream ust contain a single JSON object and not multiple objects.

 <b>Return Value:</b>